AnitaBanh/BlogOn/README.md

 ![](https://img.shields.io/badge/license-MIT-green)

 ## Description
 A site to publish blog posts and read blog posts by other users as well.
+This web application was built using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.

 ## Table of Contents